 Achieving that 'Woohoo!
 Moment'

 Learning occurred!
 That is what happened!
-The athlete went through a process that has been researched and refined by coaches all over the World.
+The team member went through a process that has been researched and refined by coaches all over the World.
 One of my favorite models is one developed in the 1970’s by Noel Burch from Gordon Training International.
 It was initially described as the ‘Four Stages of Learning any New Skill’ now referred to as ‘The Four Stages of Competence.’

 The four levels that we all go through when developing a new skill are: